MattHammond94/rockNrails/README.md

 > NOTE: after scaffolding using devise the view files are not visible in the views dir. run ```rails g devise:views``` to generate the view files for exisiting devise files.

+> Can also generate the controllers for this class: ```rails g deivse::controller users``` - after generating controllers for said class you will need to add these controllers to the routes.rb file after the devise_for :users like so: ```controllers: { sessions: 'users/sessions' }```

+> Within the controller files the methods are pre generated but commented out.
+You can uncomment the required methods as well as the before actions at the top of the file where applicable.

 * Tailwind

 > initializing rails app with tailwind or bootstrap from start:```rails new --css <APP NAME> --css tailwind```